jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 1.0.1 (XX-XX-20XX)
+- Added the RadialBasisFunctionInterpolation tool, which includes a thin-plate spline mode.

 Version 1.1.0 (09-12-2019)
 - Added the BreachDepressionsLeastCost tool, which performs a modified form of the Lindsay and Dhun (2015) impact minimizing breaching algorithm.
 This modified algorithm is very